Amesbury Professorship for Teaching and Research of the Polish Language, Literature, and Culture

 Walter Raleigh Amesbury, Jr. and Cecile Dudley Amesbury Professorship for Teaching and Research of the Polish Language, Literature, and Culture

-The University of Massachusetts Amherst seeks a scholar at the rank of Associate Professor with a background in Polish literature, language, film, or cultural studies and a record of teaching and publication suitable for appointment at the rank of Associate Professor.
+The University of Massachusetts Amherst seeks a scholar with a background in Polish literature, language, film, or cultural studies and a record of teaching and publication suitable for appointment at the rank of Assistant or Associate Professor.
 The position will begin September 1, 2019.

 About UMass Amherst